ostris/ai-toolkit/README.md

 ---

+### Batch Image Generation

+A image generator that can take frompts from a config file or form a txt file and generate them to a folder.
+I mainly needed this for an SDXL test I am doing but added some polish to it so it can be used for generat batch image generation.
+It all runs off a config file, which you can find an example of in  `config/examples/generate.example.yaml`.
+Mere info is in the comments in the example

+---

 ### LoRA (lierla), LoCON (LyCORIS) extractor

 It is based on the extractor in the [LyCORIS](https://github.com/KohakuBlueleaf/LyCORIS) tool, but adding some QOL features